guardian/dotcom-rendering/docs/architecture/004-emotion.md

 ## Decision

-To use Emotion as our CSS-in-JS library.
+We will Emotion as our CSS-in-JS library.

 ## Status